A Little Bit About Us

 Karen Reynaud, Accompanist

-Karen Reynaud holds a Bachelor Degree in Piano Performance as well as a Master Degree in Chamber Music and Accompanying from the University of Saskatchewan.
-She has accompanied many vocalists and instrumentalists and has played for Saskatoon Boys’ Choir, University Chorus, Cecilian Singers and Saskatoon Opera.
+Karen Reynaud holds a Bachelor Degree in Piano Performance as well as a Master’s Degree in Chamber Music and Accompanying from the University of Saskatchewan.
+She has accompanied many vocalists and instrumentalists and has played for Saskatoon Boys’ Choir, Cecilian Singers and Saskatoon Opera, and currently accompanies the University Chorus.
 Karen is the Director of Operations for the Saskatoon Symphony Orchestra.
 She is also a member of the Saskatoon Registered Music Teachers’ Association and maintains a private teaching studio.
 Karen continues to work as a collaborative pianist and enjoys making music with the Saskatoon Men’s Chorus.